Transport group sets three-day strike on March 24

 [Translation: On Monday, we will stage a nationwide transport strike, it will be three days.
 It can change, it can be tomorrow, depending on the heat due to LTFRB’s lies to the public.]

-According to Valbuena, LTFRB data shows that 86% of jeepneys have already been consolidated.
+Valbuena said LTFRB data show 86% of jeepneys have already been consolidated.
 He said this prompted President Ferdinand Marcos Jr. to deny extending the consolidation deadline beyond Dec.
 31, 2024.

 Valbuena called this data inaccurate, citing its inconsistency with Transport Secretary Vince Dizon’s figures he revealed in a recent interview.